top of page

 In some circumstances, we may be required to share your personal information.
 However, only people who need to access your information will be able to do so.

-We may be required to share your personal information in the following instances:
+We may share your personal information:

-4. If needed to assist in locating a missing person;
+• To assist in locating a missing person;

-5. To establish, exercise or defend an equitable claim;
+• To establish, exercise or defend an equitable claim;

 How do we store and protect your personal information?

-• Securing our premises; and
+• Secured premises;

 How can you access and correct your personal information at our clinic?